There are now 3 possible online modes for units:

 - Contact hours

-- up to 1 hour per week (on average)
+- up to 1 hour per week (on average) of individual consultation and seminar

 - Format: Provide clear research questions, background theoretical information, methodology, discussion, conclusion and the reference list.
 Combination of written text and supporting illustrations (minimum 6000 words (excluding abstract, footnotes and bibliography), to A4 paper.